happyveev/alx-system_engineering--devops/0x01-shell_permissions/README.md

-chmod 007 hello--set permission to the file so that owner and group dont have any permission and other users have all permissions chmod 753 hello--set permission so owner has all permissions, group has read and execute permissions and others have write and execute permissions chmod --reference=olleh hello--copies the mode of the file olleh to the file hello
+chmod 007 hello--set permission to the file so that owner and group dont have any permission and other users have all permissions chmod 753 hello--set permission so owner has all permissions, group has read and execute permissions and others have write and execute permissions chmod --reference=olleh hello--copies the mode of the file olleh to the file hello chmod -R +X .--add execute permission to all subdirectories of the current directory for everyone.
+Regular files should not be changed